Firearms Infringement FAQs

 What will happen if I do not pay the infringement on time?

 If you do not want to be prosecuted in court for the alleged offence, pay the Amount Due by the Due Date AND pay your Firearms Licence.
-If no payment is received by the Payment Due Date, WA Police may commence prosecution proceedings against you.
+If no payment is received by the Payment Due Date, WA Police Force may commence prosecution proceedings against you.

 Will Firearms Infringements issue a Final Demand if payment is not received?